-The mission of computer science (CS) Program
+The mission of Information Systems (IS) Program

-"To provide quality education through a well-designed computer science learning experience that prepare students for professional careers, lifelong learning, resaerch and serving the community in a professional manner"
+"To provide quality education through a well-designed information system learning experience that prepare students for professional careers, lifelong learning and serving the community in a professional manner."

-The mission of the Computer Science program is posted on its web site at:
+The mission of the Information Systems program is posted on its web site at: https://cscis.nu.edu.sa/en/about-is-department

-https://cscis.nu.edu.sa/en/computer-science

-This mission of the CS program focuses mainly on three elements as follows:
+This mission of the IS program focuses mainly on two elements as follows:

-- 1. To provide quality education through a well-designed computer science learning experience. - 2.
-To prepare students for professional careers and lifelong learning. - 3.
-To prepare the students to serve the community in a professional manner
+- 1. To provide quality education through a well-designed information systems learning experience. - 2.
+To prepare students for professional careers, lifelong learning and serving the community in a professional manner.

-The mission of CS program is consistent and supports the mission of the institution.
+The mission of IS program is consistent and supports the mission of the institution.
 The following matrix shows the alignment between the mission of the program and the mission of the institution:

-Main Elements of the Mission of Najran University The Mission of the CS Program is: Distinctive education that meets the needs of society and the labor market Contribute effectively to the sustainable development through applied research, the optimal use of modern technologies The active partnership at the local, regional and global levels To provide quality education through a well-designed computer science learning experience. \checkmark To prepare students for professional careers, lifelong learning and research. \checkmark \checkmark To prepare the students to serve the community in a professional manner \checkmark
+Main Elements of the Mission of Najran University The Mission of the IS Program is: Distinctive education that meets the needs of society and the labor market Contribute effectively to the sustainable development through applied research, the optimal use of modern technologies The active partnership at the local, regional and global levels To provide quality education through a well-designed information systems learning experience.
+X X To prepare students for professional careers, lifelong learning and serving the community in a professional manner.
+X X

-Relationship between CS program goals with the goals/strategic objectives of Najran University technologies.
+Relationship between IS program goals with the goals/strategic objectives of Najran University